hamburger

 Below is the structure of the subsidiary alliance that came into being to expand the Company’s Indian region.
 There were four stages that led to the establishment of the alliance, get the complete details-

-• First stage: The British promised to provide a set army to the native rulers in exchange for a specified capital sum.
+• First Stage: The British promised to provide a set army to the native rulers in exchange for a specified capital sum.

-• Second stage: The English committed to keeping an enduring martial force to assist their partner in exchange for a set annual sum of money.
+• Second Stage: The English committed to keeping an enduring martial force to assist their partner in exchange for a set annual sum of money.

-• Third stage: British promised to support a limited subsidiary power to assist their partner in exchange for a certain annual sum of funds and keep the pressure within the ally’s borders.
+• Third Stage: British promised to support a limited subsidiary power to assist their partner in exchange for a certain annual sum of funds and keep the pressure within the ally’s borders.

-• Fourth and last stage: British pledged to keep a constant and static subsidiary force initiated by Lord Wellesley, within their partner’s territory.
+• Fourth and Last Stage: British pledged to keep a constant and static subsidiary force initiated by Lord Wellesley, within their partner’s territory.

 • They were given access to a part of the ally’s territory instead of receiving money.

-Policy of Subsidiary Alliance
+The Policy of Subsidiary Alliance

 The policies of the subsidiary alliance and doctrine of lapse weakened the administration of India.
 The characteristics of the alliance treaty are as follows.
 French Governor Dupleix introduced the subsidiary alliance.

-• In India, the subsidiary alliance was introduced by lord Wellesley.
+• In India, the subsidiary alliance was introduced by Lord Wellesley.

 • The rulers of India who decided to enter into a Subsidiary Alliance had to disband their military forces and willingly accept the British troops in their colony.